 Prior experience in hazardous materials handling and a working knowledge of petroleum and LP products and their characteristics is required.
 Experience as a propane technician is preferred.
-All CETP certifications for Propane.
-CETP Instructor or experience as an industrial trainer.
+Certifications for Propane and Instructor or experience as an industrial trainer preferred.
 Technical knowledge of applicable federal, state, and local codes relating to propane is preferred.
 A minimum 5 years’ experience promoting a safe work environment.
 Previous experience in developing and presenting training programs is strongly preferred.
-Previous experience working in petroleum distribution is also preferred.
+Previous experience working in petroleum industry is also preferred.

 Other Attributes Required: